 Charlene is a management consultant and founder of Lyons Consultancy, a company that works nationally across many business sectors to deliver various solutions from change management and business restructuring to business strategy and marketing engagement.
 Her property knowledge is extensive and as the commercial director of a property company for six years, she was involved with strategy, feasibility studies and land acquisition deals.
 Her work within the public sector to date has largely entailed governance restructure, support and evaluation and working with many boards of trustees from charities to hospitals.
 Alongside her career, Charlene is married to Ben and together they have three children.
 As a family, they enjoy socialising, holidays, sport, nice food and most importantly having fun.

-Charlene serves on the Business & Management and External Relations committees and is a director of GSAL Enterprises Ltd.
+Charlene is chair of the External Relations Committee and serves on the Business Management Committee.
+Charlene is also a director of GSAL Enterprises Ltd.

 Jacqui has an MA in journalism is a visiting professor at INSEAD in Paris where she teaches Leadership Presence to MBA students and executives.
 She was previously a TV news anchor and has presented several news programmes for BBC TV, Sky News and ITV including a chat show on BBC 2.